DrSnowbird/cuda-pytorch-docker/README.md

 # Releases
 * [PyTorch NVIDIA Release 22.01](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel_22-01.html#rel_21-01)
-* Note: the latest NVIDIA v 22-03 is having some issues, hence the 'v 22-01' is the recommended stable release currrently.
+* Note: the latest NVIDIA v 22-03 is having some issues when running my Pytorch/Lightening Transformer NLP experiments, hence the 'v 22-01' is the recommended stable release currrently.
 The following is a partial contents from the above NVIDIA link.
     ```
     PyTorch Release 22.01
     The NVIDIA container image for PyTorch, release 22.01, is available on NGC.